The following part is getting a little harder and you have to watch carefully what is explained.

 'Check unit collisions If Map.Units( Y * Map.W + X ) > 0 Then: Exit Sub 'Check map friction (score) TempScore = Tile( Map.Floor( Y * Map.W + X ) ).Friction If TempScore < 0 Then: Exit Sub

 The next line gets the Friction of the specified tile.
 This value is added to the score making sure the algorithm tries to avoid tiles with high friction.
-If the friction is less than 0 the tile is blocked and we can leave it out.
+If the friction is less than 0 the tile is blocked and we can skip it.

 'Add score offset TempScore = TempScore + Score 'Check done list For Each TempNode in DoneList If TempNode.X = X And TempNode.Y = Y Then: Exit Sub Next

 This loop checks if the specified tile is already on the done list.
-If so we can leave it out.
+If so we can skip it.

 'Check open list For Each TempNode in OpenList If ( TempNode.X = X ) And ( TempNode.Y = Y ) Then 'Check new path If TempNode.Score >= TempScore Then 'Found a nearer path Set TempNode.Parent = iParent TempNode.Score = TempScore End If Exit Sub End If Next